ViGAWorld-FR/ViGAWorld-ViGAPhone/README.md

 If you're familiar with Pianoteq (Modartt), Ivory (Synthogy), or Kontakt (Native Instruments), you already have some insight into physical modeling or sampling-based synthesis.

-ViGAPhone is based on physical modeling synthesis for percussive string and wind instruments, like Pianoteq, but with far more possibilities offered to the user.
-The first version was developed around the piano, but it already includes everything needed to emulate other instruments or create entirely new ones.
+ViGAPhone is based on physical modeling synthesis of string, percussion, or wind instruments, similar to Pianoteq, but with far more possibilities offered to the user.
+The first version was developed around the piano instrument, but it already includes everything needed to emulate other instruments to create entirely new ones.

-It is already the world’s most advanced software combining sound synthesis and tuning assistance for pianos and all other instruments.
+It is already the world’s most advanced software combining sound synthesis and elecronic tuning assistance for pianos and all other instruments.

-- ViGAPhone high precision piano or instruments tuner / accordeur haute précision de piano et d'instruments
+- ViGAPhone high precision any instrument and piano electronic tuner / accordeur électronique haute précision de piano et tout instrument
 ![ViGAPhone high precision piano or instruments tuner / accordeur haute précision de piano et d'instruments](images/accorder.png)
 - ViGAPhone piano's inharmonicity acquisition
 ![ViGAPhone piano's inharmonicity acquisition](images/inharmonicite.png)